Blinken Highlights Need for Direct Engagement in US, China Talks

 Speaking to reporters in Beijing, Blinken said he had candid and substantive discussions Monday with Chinese President Xi Jinping and top Chinese diplomat Wang Yi.

-“I would expect additional visits by senior U.S. officials to China over the coming weeks,” said Blinken during a press conference in Beijing.
-He added Washington welcomes further visits by Chinese officials to the U.S.
+"I would expect additional visits by senior U.S. officials to China over the coming weeks," Blinken said during a news conference.
+He added that Washington welcomes further visits by Chinese officials to the United States.

+Xi called on the U.S. side to adopt a rational and pragmatic attitude, and work with China in the same direction, according to a statement issued by the Chinese government.

+While both sides agreed on the need to stabilize communication, Blinken will not return to Washington with an agreement from the Chinese side to set up military-to-military communication channels.

+Ali Wyne, a senior analyst with Eurasia Group's Global Macro-Geopolitics practice, said in an email to VOA that while it is concerning that China did not accept Blinken’s proposal to establish military communication channels, Xi’s decision to meet with Blinken "suggests that China, not just the United States, appreciates the importance of slowing the deterioration of U.S.-China ties."

+"The trip will not — and was not — expected to change the fundamentally and intensely competitive nature of U.S.-China relations, but it will give the two countries an opportunity to increase the frequency and broaden the scope of high-level dialogues," he said.

 Blinken said he raised U.S. concerns about provocative Chinese actions in the Taiwan Strait.
-Blinken said he reiterated that the United States does not support Taiwan independence and that it continues to expect the peaceful resolution of cross-Strait differences.
+He said he reiterated that the United States does not support Taiwan independence and that it continues to expect the peaceful resolution of cross-strait differences.

-For decades, the U.S. has been clear that its decision to establish diplomatic relations with the Chinacin 1979 rested on the expectation that “the future of Taiwan will be determined by peaceful means,” as stipulated in the Taiwan Relations Act.
+For decades, the U.S. has been clear that its decision to establish diplomatic relations with China in 1979 rested on the expectation that "the future of Taiwan will be determined by peaceful means," as stipulated in the Taiwan Relations Act.

+Moritz Rudolf, a research scholar at Yale Law School's Paul Tsai China Center, told VOA’s Mandarin Service in a phone interview that Blinken’s comments on Taiwan were "key for the Chinese side" to hear.

+He said that while expectations were low for Blinken’s visit and there were no major breakthroughs, the talks did not go "as bad as some people might have anticipated."

 Blinken also said the United States is ready to cooperate with China on issues of mutual interest.
-He said those include climate change, macroeconomic stability, public health, food security and counter-narcotics.
+He said those include climate change, macroeconomic stability, public health, food security and counter-narcotics efforts.

 The United States and China have also agreed to set up "a working group" of joint efforts to address the illicit flow of fentanyl, according to Blinken.

-Blinken, who arrived in Beijing on Sunday, is the highest-level U.S. official to visit China since 2018.
-His trip was rescheduled from February after a Chinese surveillance balloon flew through U.S. airspace.
+Blinken, who arrived in Beijing Sunday, is the highest-level U.S. official to visit China since 2018.
+His trip was rescheduled from February after a Chinese surveillance balloon flew through U.S. airspace and was shot down.

 Americans wrongfully detained in China